shrushtikaza/gdsc-round-2/README.md

 2. Add bot to a guild (server).
 3. Connect written code to Discord.
 4. Create .env file with unique token of the bot and the api key.
-5. Two main set of codes are used - one for discord functions and the other for AI response. [discord_api.py and openai.py] within app folder.
+5. Two main set of codes are used - one for discord functions and the other for AI response. [discord_api.py and openai.py within app folder]
 6. run.py - use to run the code.

 Function 2 :